ufosc/Club_Website_2/CONTRIBUTING.md

 - `fix: ...`: For when you've fixed something.
 - `lint: ...`: For when you've fixed/changed code syntax.
 - `refactor: ...`: For when you've rewritten or reorganized something.
 Use this if you've moved files or created folders.
 This is different from `lint` because it doesn't necessarily describe syntactical changes, it describes organizational changes.
 - Does your specific change not apply to any of these?
-Use your own best judgement.
+Use your own best judgment.
 ## Pull Requests
 1. Always discuss big changes with by speaking to your group, by contacting a maintainer or by opening a discussion issue (see [opening issues](#opening-issues)).
 This increases the likelihood that they'll be accepted.
 2. Always open pull requests on the `main` branch.